Skipton Step Into Action

 - Liaising directly with Marion-Tweed Rycroft (North Yorkshire County Council, Stronger Communities) regarding any safeguarding concerns

-Named Safeguarding Lead – Hannah Crabtree Overall operational responsibility for safeguarding lies with Hannah Crabtree.
+Named Safeguarding Lead – Bruce Woodhouse (Trustee) Overall operational responsibility for safeguarding lies with Hannah Crabtree.
 She is responsible for ensuring:

 - the Safeguarding Policy and Procedure is adhered to at Skipton Step into Action